DataHouse

 1. The host school athletic director or event coordinator must complete section 1 of the HHSAA application form along with the signature of approval from the host school's principal.

-2. Email or Fax the completed sanction application to the HHSAA office for further processing.
+2. Email the completed sanction application to the HHSAA office for further processing.

 HHSAA